 - a.
-Excavators are causing the highest number of damages. - b.
+Excavators continue to cause the highest number of damages. - b.
 Yes, this is accomplished via training and enforcement action taken by NY DPS.
 Anyone doing work for a municipality or local government must obtain training from the One Call Center before excavating. - c.
-"Failure to maintain clearance" is the main reason for excavation damages in the State of New York. - d.
-Yes, this is reviewed and checked during office/field inspections. - 5 General Comments:
+"Failure to maintain clearance" is the main reason for excavation damages in the State of New York for calendar year 2021. - d.
+Yes, this is reviewed and checked during office/field inspections.

+5 General Comments:

-No loss of points occurred in this section of the review.
+No loss of points occurred in this section of the state program evaluation review.